A professor from Harvard University’s Business School recently expressed his views on how to build a workforce of committed employees

 His final suggestion was that high commitment companies work hard to maintain that culture.

-“They realize that protecting it is as much of a challenge as building it in the first place,” Beer said.
+“They realise that protecting it is as much of a challenge as building it in the first place,” Beer said.

 “Several types of practices help to keep a company and its many leaders on the journey.